Mammal Taxidermy From Start to Finish: What You Actually Do

 Freezing and Hide Storage

 After powdering, you can freeze the hide for months.
-Wrap carefully, seal against freezer burn, store at 0°F or colder.
-Proper freezing preserves hides indefinitely.
-Thaw slowly in a cool room before tanning—rapid thawing causes hair slippage.
+Wrap carefully, seal against freezer burn, store at 0°F (-18°C) or colder, the same threshold the USDA Food Safety and Inspection Service cites as the point at which microbial growth halts and biological material can be stored indefinitely from a safety standpoint (quality still degrades over time).
+Thaw slowly in a cool room before tanning, rapid thawing causes hair slippage.

 Phase 3: Tanning (The Chemical Transformation)